camunda/keycloak/README.md

 ### 🏷️ Available Tags on Docker Hub

 Explore the available tags for the Camunda Keycloak Docker image on [Docker Hub](https://hub.docker.com/r/camunda/keycloak/tags):
-Since we derive this image from the __base image__ of Keycloak, you can find the base image tags at [quay.io/keycloak/keycloak](https://quay.io/repository/keycloak/keycloak?tab=tags&tag=latest).
+Since we derive this image from the __base image__ of Bitnami Keycloak, you can find the base image tags at [hub.docker.com/bitnami/keycloak](https://hub.docker.com/r/bitnami/keycloak/tags).

 - `:<base image version>-<yyyy-mm-dd>-<iteration>`: This tag is associated with a specific date and incremental number (e.g., `24-2024-03-04-004`).
 It is recommended for **production use** due to its **immutable nature**. 🏷️
 - `:<base image version>`: Refers to the latest build of a particular Keycloak version (e.g., `24.0.1-0`).
 - `:<major keycloak version>`: Indicates the latest build of the specified major Keycloak version (e.g., `24`).
 - `:latest`: Corresponds to the latest stable build of the most recent Keycloak version.

+## Configuration

+Bitnami Keycloak container image configuration is available at [hub.docker.com/bitnami/keycloak](https://hub.docker.com/r/bitnami/keycloak).

 ## IAM Roles for Service Accounts (IRSA) Support